 Optional stop: Mount Gambier

-Located in the heart of the “Limestone Coast”, Mount Gambier is a volcanic land full of caves and cenotes.
+Located in the heart of the “Limestone Coast”, Mount Gambier is known for its volcanic and limestone features.
 Don’t miss Umpherston Sinkhole, a hole of greenery that could be compared to an oasis or the Blue Lake, a curiosity that is worth the detour.
 Indeed, every year at the beginning of November, the greyish water of the lake turns into a deep turquoise blue until the end of February, a real mystery!
 The same goes for Little Blue Lake, Blue Lake’s little brother.

 Stage 2: The Grampians National Park